visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

    Working backwards, the next argument, is the ``<Target Mesh>``.
-   The ``<Target Mesh>`` argument in ``pos_cmfe()`` is always interpreted as a mesh *within* the currently active database.
-The CMFE expressions are always mapping data from *other* meshes, possibly in other databases onto the ``<Target Mesh>`` which is understood to be in the currently active database.
-When mapping data between meshes *in different databases*, the additional information necessary to specify the other database is encoded with a special syntax in the ``Donor Variable`` argument.
+   The ``<Target Mesh>`` argument in ``pos_cmfe()`` is always interpreted as a mesh *within* the currently *active* database.
+The CMFE expressions are always mapping data from *other* meshes, possibly in *other* databases onto the ``<Target Mesh>`` which is understood to be in the currently *active* database.
+When mapping data between meshes *in different databases*, the additional information necessary to specify the other database is encoded with a special syntax prepending the ``Donor Variable`` argument.

    The ``Donor Variable`` argument is a string argument consisting